jhpyle/docassemble/_docs/fields.md

 and fungus.
 Then the `review` screen is shown.
 Then the final screen is shown.

+### <a name="skip undefined"></a>Ensuring variables are defined first

+By default, when a `review` block encounters and undefined variable, it does not seek out its definition.
+This is so you can have a single review block that is used throughout your interview (or a section of your interview), where the user only sees that fields that have already been asked about.

+If you would like to use the functionality of a `review` block, but you want all the variables to be defined first, set `skip undefined` to `True`:

+{% highlight yaml %}
+skip undefined: True
+question: |
+  Review your answers
+review:
+  ...
+{% endhighlight %}

+This enables you to use tables in your `review` block.
+Ordinarily, tables are always undefined (so that their contents always reflect the current state of the list, so a `review` block would never display them.

 ### <a name="resume button label"></a>Customizing the Resume button

 By default, the `review` block puts a "Resume" button at the bottom of